maoschanz/emoji-selector-for-gnome/README.md

 > There is no racialized smileys / LGBT peoples / gender-specific activities / "numbers in square" symbols :'(

-I'm sorry about that, but most fonts have a bad technical support for these caracters, which didn't display well on my computer, so i prefered doing without these emojis.
+I'm sorry about that, but most fonts have a bad technical support for these caracters, which didn't display well (at least on my computer), so i prefered doing without these emojis.
-However the source code is actually VERY simple, so you can easily edit it (even if you don't know javascript), and add yourself whatever you need.